Heidtman Family History & Timeline

 1977: Tom Heidtman's Career Begins

 Tom Heidtman (Bills son) joins Heidtman Steel after graduating high school and while going to college.
 Beginning what will be a 48-year career, dedicating himself to the company's operation and success.
-First starting out working in the plant and then working his way up in the office, mainly working in the Production Department until 2025.
+First starting out working in the plant doing numerous jobs over the years and then working his way up in the office in various different roles, mainly in the Production Department until April 2025.

 1979: Bedford, Michigan Hydrochloric Pickling Facility (Erie)